 As an aside, the forces in running are primarily generated by pace, but weight also plays a role.
 To address this for our pace-tuned shoes, we estimate weight ranges based on gender, shoe size, and running speed.
 Since the forces change more dramatically at faster paces, the pace zones at faster end of the running spectrum are narrower than the pace zones for models tuned to slower paces.

-For Vimazi, pace zones are the ideal pace ranges for each of our shoe models.
+For Vimazi, a pace zone is the ideal pace range for one of our shoe models.
 Let’s use the Vimazi Z60 as an example.
 The Z60 performs best between 8:30-10:30 min/mile (5:15-6:30 min/km).
-We’ve tuned the heel area of the midsole so it responds correctly to the forces in that pace range.
+We’ve tuned the heel area of the midsole so it responds correctly to the forces you generate in that pace range.
 What does that mean?
-If you’re running within that pace zone, the heel FastPod offers perfect cushioning.
+If you’re running within that pace zone, the heel FastPod™ is tuned to optimize cushioning for you.
 It’s not so soft that you’re unstable and bottoming out, and it’s not so hard as to strain your joints and soft tissues.
 If you ran 5:00 min/mile in the Z60, it would act like other shoes on the market and would be too soft to give you efficient, Goldilocks cushioning.
 If you ran 13 min/mile, it wouldn’t maximize your cushioning.
-We want your cushioning to be just right.
+We think you probably want your cushioning to be exactly right.